II Gymnasium, Maribor

-II. gimnazija Maribor is a gymnasium in Maribor.
+The II Gymnasium (II. gimnazija) is a gymnasium in Maribor, Slovenia.
 The beginnings of the school date back to 1937.
 It implements the grammar school program, the sports department and the International Baccalaureate program.
 It is one of the most selective schools in Slovenia and the school with one of the best matura results.
 Its graduates have been accepted to Harvard, Cambridge, and other world's leading universities.

 History

 On Žolgarjeva street in Maribor, in today's Boris Kidrič and Slavko Šlander primary schools, the authorities established the II. boys' bourgeois school (1937).
 In 1939, the construction of a new school on Žolgarjeva street (today Trg Miloša Zidanška) began, which was built after more than ten years.
 The name 'second gymnasium' first appeared in 1938.
 The school was later renamed II. state men's lower gymnasium and Viktor Rode was appointed principal.

 The school was declared a complete gymnasium in 1949; it was given the name II. gymnasium and moved to a new building on Žolgarjeva street.
 Janez Malnarič became the new principal, and the students took the first matura exam a year later.
 Next to the modern gym, the school also got a sports field.
 With the Gymnasium Reform (1959), the primary schools took over the departments of the lower gymnasiums, and the upper gymnasium became a four-year school.
 In 1960, Ivan Rudolf became the principal and was succeeded by Alfonz Fekonja.
 With the abolition of the classical gymnasium, II.
 Gymnasium Maribor took over several departments of the Classical Gymnasium and the I. Gymnasium Maribor (Prva gimnazija Maribor).

 When in 1964, the II.
 Gymnasium was renamed Tabor Gymnasium (Gimnazija Tabor), the school received a library and a reading room.
 A few years later, they introduced graduation in four subjects by changing the final exams.
 In 1971, the Tabor Gymnasium (Gimnazija Tabor) was renamed The Miloš Zidanšek Gymnasium (Gimnazija Miloša Zidanška).
 In celebration of the school's 25th anniversary, on the 2nd floor, they added a new hall, known as the "amphitheatre".
 When Slovenia abolished gymnasiums and introduced 'targeted education', the school focused on science and mathematics.
 At that time, The Miloš Zidanšek Gymnasium (Gimnazija M. Zidanška), in agreement with the Secondary Electro-Computer School (SERŠ Maribor), began to educate eight departments of energy and the department of computer science.
 Today it still educates one department of graphic orientation.